European Countries & Capitals: Eastern Europe

 The country of Ukraine is dominated by the expansive Ukrainian Plain, which stretches from the west to the east, featuring fertile soils ideal for agriculture.
 To the south, is the Pontic Steppe, a vast grassland region that extends towards the Black Sea coast.
 The Dnieper River, one of Ukraine's major waterways, flows southward through the heart of the country, dividing it into distinct geographic regions.

-KievĀ is the capital and largest city of Ukraine.
+Kyiv is the capital and largest city of Ukraine.
 It is one of the oldest cities in Eastern Europe, with a history dating back over 1,400 years.
-Kiev is a cultural and economic hub, known for its rich architectural heritage, including the UNESCO-listed Saint Sophia Cathedral and Kiev Pechersk Lavra.
+Kiev is a cultural and economic hub, known for its impressive architecture, including Saint Sophia Cathedral and Kyiv Pechersk Lavra.
 The city holds symbolic importance as the cradle of Eastern Slavic civilization and the capital of independent Ukraine.

 The Carpathian Mountains dominate much of the central and northern regions of Romania.Ā To the south of the Carpathians lies the Transylvanian Plateau, a region of rolling hills and fertile valleys known for its agricultural productivity.
 The Danube River flows along Romania's southern border, carving out the Danube Delta, a UNESCO World Heritage Site and one of Europe's largest wetlands, renowned for its biodiversity and birdwatching opportunities.Ā